Trooping the Colour: Escort for the Colour obtains the colour

 In the centre, holding his sword and the Colour, the Regimental Sgt-Major of No. 1 Guard.
 Behind him, wearing a white flag belt, the Ensign waits to receive the Colour, standing in front of No. 1 Guard.
 To the right, the Massed Bands.

 As Escort for the Colour, No. 1 Guard performs the centrepiece of the parade.

 An orderly takes the pace stick from the Regimental Sergeant-Major (RSM), positioned behind the Escort for the Colour, thus freeing the RSM to draw his sword – the only time a British Army infantry warrant officer ever does so on parade.
 The Subaltern then commands No. 1 Guard to move into close order, and then dresses it.
-Then, led by the Subaltern with the Ensign following, and with the Regimental Sergeant-Major marching behind the company, the Escort for the Colour quick marches onto the field to "The British Grenadiers".
+Then, led by the Subaltern with the Ensign following, and with the Regimental Sergeant-Major marching behind the company, the Escort for the Colour quick marches onto the field to The British Grenadiers.
 (This tune is always used irrespective of which regiment's colour is being trooped, because the right flank of every battalion used to be a grenadier company.)
-A guardsman behind the colour party marches forward towards the Colour Sergeant of the colour party at the same time during the Escort approaching then hands over the rifle to the Colour Sergeant, salutes the colour and leaves the parade ground.
-The Escort marks time while the Massed Bands "clear the line of march" and move to the front of the Guards and mark time.
+A guardsman behind the colour party marches forward towards the Colour Sergeant of the colour party at the same time during the Escort approaching then hands over the rifle to the Colour Sergeant, salutes the colour, and leaves the parade ground.
+The Escort marks time while the Massed Bands 'clear the line of march', and move to the front of the Guards and mark time.
 Fifteen steps away from the Colour Party, the music halts and four paces later, the 'Escort for the Colour' halts in place, and is ordered to open ranks and dressed, followed by the Massed Bands making an about turn.

 The guards are then called to attention and then change and slope arms under the direction of the Field Officer, while the Household Cavalry are also called to attention by the commander of the Sovereign's Escort.

+The Regimental Sergeant-Major presents the colour to the Ensign.

 The RSM marches around to the front of the Escort and, followed by the Ensign, approaches the Colour Party.
 Having saluted the colour with his sword, the Sergeant-Major takes it from the Colour Sergeant, freeing him to change and then slope arms.
 The RSM turns, marches to the Ensign, and presents the colour to him.
 The Ensign salutes the colour with his sword, sheathes the sword without taking his eyes off the colour, and takes possession of it.

-Having obtained their colour, No. 1 Guard (formerly known as "Escort for the Colour") is now termed "Escort to the Colour."
+Having obtained their colour, No. 1 Guard (formerly known as 'Escort FOR the Colour') is now termed 'Escort TO the Colour'.
 By then, the massed bands, now with the line cleared, face front, with the Corps of Drums, pipe bands and the senior director of music leading.